Saturday, July 11, 2026

 Remember what I said that Tak 2 had to be delisted from the PS3's PS2 library because of THQ filing Chapter 11 bankruptcy?
 Well, since we have PlayStation Plus offering PS2 games, Tak 2 might have more of a chance to launch on PlayStation Plus since we have WALL-E, a Disney game published by THQ.
 And not just on PlayStation Plus, but on the GameCube catalog also and one day work on the modern Xbox consoles.

 Why I'm telling you about this is because the 6th generation era of gaming has a lot of third-party games in my childhood.
-They also include the ones my cousins and I played back at my old stomping grounds.
 Heck, I can just play them all day on my PS5 and on my Switch 2 if I get one, but the ones with action in them since action games become the most popular game genre.
 I can even play my childhood games on my PlayStation Portal Remote Player, but PlayStation Plus Premium is required for them if I want to play my cherished games from my childhood on the go.

 And not just action games, but also fighting games as well since both Nintendo and Sony can throw in retro fighting games into their classic catalog well and existing companies are compiling retro fighters in one collection to have modern features.
 I have the link to the post that talks about the companies' plan to port fighting games into modern consoles and its nuances.